ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 account_id=<your_account_id>
 ```

+### AWS default region and profiles

+The default region in the Terraform backend setup for each part of the platform is `eu-west-2` (London).
+You can override this by passing an additional parameter to terraform init: `-backend-config "region=<your_region>"`

+The AWS profile that is used is `sec-an` if you need to change this, then this is another additional parameter in terraform init: `-backend-config "profile=<aws_profile_name>"`

 ## Build/deployment steps

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
 To cater for MFA accounts, your credentials should be specified in the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` environment variables.